 The surname Blakeeley was first found in Lancashire where they held a family seat from very ancient times, some say before the Norman Conquest in 1066.
 Blakesley Hall is a Tudor hall on Blakesley Road in Yardley, Birmingham, England.
 Originally a timber-framed farmhouse, it was built in 1590.

 Early History of the Blakeeley family

-Another 225 words (16 lines of text) covering the years 1321 and are included under the topic Early Blakeeley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Blakeeley research.
+Another 104 words (7 lines of text) covering the years 1321 and are included under the topic Early Blakeeley History in all our PDF Extended History products and printed products wherever possible.

 Blakeeley Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Blakeeley has undergone many spelling variations, including Blackley, Blakely, Blakley, Blacklee, Blackely, Blackledge, Blacklege, Blatchly and many more.

 Early Notables of the Blakeeley family (pre 1700)